Skip navigation - Jump to main content

 - Original Chair/Director's letter to Dean/Chancellor recommending appointment should include:

 - Original offer letter

 - Curriculum Vitae

-- UW biography form, signed
+- UW biography form

 - Academic Human Resources Ad Approval Notice

-- Copy of job advertisement
+- Copy of job advertisement from the print journal

 - Applicant Flow Confirmation Page